akyan/veterinary-formulary-alexa-skill/README.md

 # Veterinary Formulary Alexa Skill

 ## Introduction
-A lambda based Alexa skill that responds to queries about vetenary drugs, including calculation of dosages.
+A lambda based Alexa skill that responds to queries about veterinary drugs, including calculation of dosages.